lsecqt/Red-Teaming-Army/Active Directory/Enumeration/Visualizing ACLs with Adalanche/Visualizing ACLs with Adalanche.md

 The answer is very simple, it is always a good idea to have alternatives for specific tools.
 Also, alternatives creates competition and this is a fundamental process of improving both of the sides, so its a win = win situation.

 Additionally, as you might already know, [SharpHound](https://github.com/BloodHoundAD/SharpHound) (The data collector for BloodHound) is extremely signatured by various security mechanisms.
 I am aware that the signatures and the behavioral detections can be bypassed but sometimes its not a trivial process.
-For Instance it is possible to land into an environment that is extremely well network segmented, so that you cannot get a C2 implant to run or you should rely on some kind of bind shells on specific ports, which not all C2 framework actually supports.
-Additionally, if the segmentation is combined with enforced endpoint protection, it can become super challenging to execute SharpHound and collect data.
+For Instance, it is possible to land into an environment that is extremely well network segmented, so that you cannot get a C2 implant to run and you should rely on some kind of workarounds such as bind shells on specific ports, which not all C2 framework actually supports.
+Additionally, its possible that the network is restricted in such way, that you cannot just execute the python collector.
+On top of that, if the segmentation is combined with enforced endpoint protection, it can become even more challenging.
+This just makes the things more complicated and can effectively lose a day or two into just getting the basic AD enumeration.

 On the other hand, Adalanche is a tool that can work as both a collector and a visualizer at the same time, while it is extremely evasive.
+Imagining the previous restricted scenario, if Adalanche is execute from a compromised machine, or from one which has network access to the LDAP server,  it is less likely to get detected and blocked.

+!!!

+!!!

 So, let's get an idea of what it actually looks like.

 ## Adalanche Overview